ThornTechPublic/LeftSlideoutMenu/README.md

 Inside Container View Controller, drop in a `ScrollView` and add constraints in all directions.

-Uncheck the box for `Scrolling Enabled`.
-This is so that the menu doesn't interfere with horizontal gestures in the app itself.
+Check the box for `Scrolling Enabled`.

 Check the box for `Paging Enabled`.

+Uncheck the box for `Bounces`.

 Wire the IBOutlet to ContainerVC: